linto-ai/documentation-website/docs/infra.md

 # Plan and setup the infrastructure for production
 ## Prerequistes

-* Docker > 17 for swarm mode availability https://docs.docker.com/engine/installation/, and to https://docs.docker.com/compose/install/.
+* Docker CE with Docker Engine > 1.12 for swarm mode availability.
+See : https://docs.docker.com/engine/installation/,  https://docs.docker.com/compose/install/.
-* Debian like (9/10 or Ubuntu hosts or VM hosts)
+* Debian (or Ubuntu hosts or VM hosts)
 * Private network (VLAN) established and fuly routed between hosts.
+* Public network interface on at least one of the cluster's nodes for ingress traffic

 __Note__ : Our service stack relies on [Docker Swarm Mode](https://docs.docker.com/glossary/?term=swarm%20mode) for orchestrating containers and services.
 This tutorial treats your infrastructure as a multi-host cluster.
 If you deploy the stack in a mono-host Docker Swarm Cluster (wich is obviously not recommanded for production) just adapt the following guide for your needs...
 That's maybe how you want to deploy it for your home usage with our Maker's Raspberry Pi Client LinTO implementation.